hpcleuven/VscDocumentation/source/compute/software/r_package_management.rst

   on other partitions than the one they were created on.

 * A given version of an R package may only work with certain R versions.
-  For example, a package installed with R 4.2.2 may not work when used with R 4.4.1.
+  For example, a package installed with R version 4.2.2 may not work when used with R 4.4.1.
 Since typically many different R versions are available, as a user you should always be aware of the correct version to use for your project(s).